theolujay/vmlc-backend/docs/api-documentation.md

 **Required Role:**
 - Any authenticated user for their own status.
-- `superadmin` to check another user's status.
+- 'manager' or higher to check another user's status.

 **Responses:**
 The API returns a consistent JSON object with a `status` field that indicates the current state of the user's verification.